pyccel/pyccel/tutorial/functions-as-arguments.md

 end module boo
 ```

-this is the program fortran code:
+This is the program fortran code:

 ```fortran
 program prog_prog_boo